-Abraham “Bram” Stoker was born on November 8th, 1847, and published his world-renowned vampire novel, Dracula, at the age of fifty in 1897.
-As today is the anniversary of this prolific author’s birth, we are celebrating with a list of the thirteen best quotes from his most famous gothic novel.
+Abraham “Bram” Stoker was born on November 8th, 1847.
+He published his world-renowned vampire novel, Dracula, at the age of fifty in 1897.
+We are celebrating this masterpiece with a list of the ten best quotes from his most famous gothic novel.

 Below we have compiled our favorite 10 quotes from Dracula, by Bram Stoker: